Skarlett/Minecraft-stack/README.md

 + Mapcrafter
 + Nginx
 + Systemd
++ Discord Watcher - quick program to allow stop/start/restart of minecraft from discord

 after properly setting up everything - you should be able to control the server with systemd, which should allow for scheduled tasks.